 Hyperpigmentation can develop after injuries such as cuts and burns or inflammation caused by disorders such as acne Acne Acne is a common skin condition causing pimples and other abnormalities on the face and upper torso.
 Acne is caused by a buildup of dead skin cells, bacteria, and dried sebum that blocks the... read more and lupus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic autoimmune inflammatory connective tissue disorder that can involve joints, kidneys, skin, mucous membranes, and blood vessel walls.
 Problems in the... read more .

 Hyperpigmentation can also occur in melasma Melasma Melasma is dark brown patches of pigmentation that appear on sun-exposed areas of the skin, usually the face.
 Patchy areas of dark color appear on the skin.
-Doctors usually base the diagnosis... read more , freckles Lentigines Hyperpigmentation is darkening of skin, most often caused by an abnormally high amount of the skin pigment melanin.
-When exposed to sunlight, specialized skin cells called melanocytes (see Overview... read more , lentigines Lentigines Hyperpigmentation is darkening of skin, most often caused by an abnormally high amount of the skin pigment melanin.
-When exposed to sunlight, specialized skin cells called melanocytes (see Overview... read more , and café-au-lait spots (flat, brown spots), as well as in abnormal skin growths such as melanoma Melanoma Melanoma is a skin cancer that begins in the pigment-producing cells of the skin (melanocytes).
+Doctors usually base the diagnosis... read more , freckles Lentigines Hyperpigmentation is darkening of the skin, most often caused by an abnormally high amount of the skin pigment melanin.
+When exposed to sunlight, specialized skin cells called melanocytes (see... read more , lentigines Lentigines Hyperpigmentation is darkening of the skin, most often caused by an abnormally high amount of the skin pigment melanin.
+When exposed to sunlight, specialized skin cells called melanocytes (see... read more , and café-au-lait spots (flat, brown spots), as well as in abnormal skin growths such as moles Moles Moles are small, usually dark, skin growths that develop from pigment-producing cells in the skin (melanocytes).
+Most people have some moles, but the tendency to develop atypical moles is sometimes... read more and melanoma Melanoma Melanoma is a skin cancer that begins in the pigment-producing cells of the skin (melanocytes).
 Melanomas can begin on normal skin or in existing moles.
 They may be irregular, flat or raised... read more .

 People who have a disorder called acanthosis nigricans develop darkened and thickened skin in the underarms, on the nape of the neck, and in skinfolds.
 Acanthosis nigricans can be a symptom of diabetes.